OhLawdHeCoding/Halo/README.md

  > Individual reflections can be found under "./Halo/individual_reflections/<Name>" and are labeled by week
  > Social contract can be found here "./Halo/Socialt kontrakt, Agile projektkurs.pdf"
  > KPI information can be found here "./Halo/KPI.pdf"
- > Spent hours can be found here "..."
+ > Spent hours can be found here "./Halo/Timräkning Agile Halo.pdf"
  > Project and product scope can be found under "./Halo/ProjectScope/"
+ > The Final Report can be found under "./Halo/LaTex/Final Report.pdf"

 System:
  > Original data can be found under "./Halo/Resources"